The only team dynamics tool you need

 It's up to the leader to design the team to suit the task or project at hand.
 But, in doing so, they can't only consider motivations - they also have to identify a clear role for everyone that's needed to get the job done.

-One of many examples of innovative team design can be found at startup unicorn Canva, which organizes its whole structure around goals.
 The company is constantly reorganizing its teams to meet the "crazy big goals" it sets, ditching traditional job titles to make the most of the people behind the titles.
 Recently valued at $4.7 billion dollars, it's safe to say that Canva is doing a great job with rapid team development.
+Fingerprint for Success helped support their rapid growth and mission to become the "'best place to work."

 3. Design the space

-Remember, it's not just about designing the team - you also need to adequately design the space that they're going to work in.
+Remember, it's not just about designing the team—you also need to adequately design the space that they're going to work in.

 Make sure that you can accommodate both solo and group work, and confirm that you have the equipment you need to help the visualizers see and the doers do.